swiftlysingh/SpaceDash/README.md

 # SpaceX iOS App
 This is an iOS App uses SpaceX API from r/SpaceX.
 This app will show the status of various SpaceX launches and Vehicles.
+I have plan to integerate AR in future version of this app.

 # Getting Started